Community Initiative

 Actively supportive.

-BKV is committed to actively supporting and investing in our communities and where our employees call home.
-For example, once a month, our NEPA team in Susquehanna County hosts a buffet-style soup kitchen at the Seven Loaves Soup Kitchen with meals made from scratch for families in need—lending way for lots of bonding, flour-drenched shirts and fun, like being chased by local turkeys in the parking lot (but that’s another story).
+For example, once a month, our NEPA team in Susquehanna County donates their time to prepare and serve meals from scratch for families in need at the Seven Loaves Soup Kitchen—lending way for lots of bonding, flour-drenched shirts and fun, like being chased by local turkeys in the parking lot (but that’s another story).

 A culture of kindness